-AIA will be hosting a breakfast reception for TARC participants on Capitol Hill on Friday.
+The Aerospace Industries Association will be hosting a breakfast reception for TARC participants on Capitol Hill on Friday.
 All teams are invited to bring their rockets.
 If you are interested in attending, please indicate this on your RSVP form.
 Space at this reception is limited and will be allocated on a first-reply basis.
-To allow the maximum number of student participants, only one adult chaperone per team will be permitted to attend.
+To allow the maximum number of student participants, only one adult chaperone per team may attend.